 I think there is a tendency to place sportspeople on a pedestal by fans and the media alike when the reality is they are very similar to you and me.

 They experience an exaggerated version of life.
-Their heart and soul goes into a career with a defined timeframe and if they don’t live up to their own expectations, they have no second chance to put it right.
+Their heart and soul go into a career with a defined timeframe and if they don’t live up to their own expectations, they have no second chance to put it right.

-What strikes in reading Open is how much Agassi disliked tennis but was still determined to be successful.
+What strikes me in reading Open is how much Agassi disliked tennis but was still determined to be successful.
 This is a conflict you don’t often hear from sports stars.
 It was refreshing to hear Agassi mention it.

 What I learned the most from this book is that the life you want and idolise for yourself may not be as enticing as it appears.